Last Updated on October 19, 2021

 - The power of the sun works with an underwater ion-disbursing anode to release copper ions that are very effective at killing algae and keeping your pool clean and pure.
 Does not require batteries

 - Covers up to 45,000 gallon pools.
 Will not harm the finish of your pool or vinyl liner.
-Works on chlorine or salt pools
+Works on chlorine or salt pools.
+Solution to the chlorine shortage

 Another one of the most common pool chlorine alternatives is making use of ionizers.
 The ionization process introduces metallic ions into your pool water with the help of a low voltage current.
 These positively-charged ions are attracted to the negatively-charged bacteria, viruses, oils, algae, and other harmful substances in your pool.
 Once attached to them, they destroy their cell membranes.
 This makes it an effective sanitizer without the need to utilize any chlorine.